MichaelSDavid/Cupcake-Compiler/README.md

 cupcake examples/EXAMPLE_NAME/main.jai
 ```

-Because the specification for actual JAI is not complete, writing a documentation is not worth [Jugodlis'] time.
+Because the specification for actual JAI is not complete, writing a documentation is not worth [Julgodis'] time.
 Though some nice people have written stuff about the language that could be used as documentation.

 [Jai Primer](https://sites.google.com/site/jailanguageprimer/) by Jorge Rodríguez.